djosephsen/lazlo/Readme.md

 # Lazlo
 ## An event-driven chatops framework for Slack in Go.

 The prototypical IRC bot responds to text.
-Generally, the pattern is you give it a regex to match on, and some code to run when someone says something in chat that matches your regular expression.
+Generally, the pattern is you provide a regex to match on, and some code to run when someone says something in chat that matches your regular expression.
 Your plugin runs when a pattern match happens, and then returns.

 Your Lazlo module, by comparison is started at runtime and stays resident in memory.
-Outwardly, Lazlo *acts* like a bot, but internally it works as an event broker.
-Your module registers for callbacks -- it can tell Lazlo what sorts of events it finds interesting.
-For each callback you register with Lazlo, it hands you back a *channel*.
-You can block on the channel, waiting for something to happen, or you can register more callbacks (as many as you want), and select between them in a loop.
-Throughout its lifetime, your Module can de-register callbacks it doesn't need anymore, and ask for new ones as circumstances demand.
+Outwardly, Lazlo *acts* like a bot, but internally Lazlo works as an event broker.
+Your module registers for callbacks -- you can tell Lazlo what sorts of events your module finds interesting.
+For each callback your module registers, Lazlo will hand back a *channel*.
+Your module can block on the channel, waiting for something to happen, or it can register more callbacks (as many as you have memory for), and select between them in a loop.
+Throughout its lifetime, your Module can de-register the callbacks it doesn't need anymore, and ask for new ones as circumstances demand.

 Currently there are three different kinds of callbacks you can ask for.